 Enter the password for the user “app” and your messages should be returned.
 The program waits for 15 seconds, in case new messages arrive, then exits.
 The returned message should look something like this:

-In this tutorial, you configured the queue manager running on your Windows machine for incoming client connections.
+In this tutorial, you configured the queue manager running on your Ubuntu machine for incoming client connections.
 The

 amqsputc application opened a queue and put messages to it.
 The